xdccrlz/emuThreeDS/README.md

 ![99%](https://progress-bar.dev/99?width=110)
 Video Core appears to work fully, progress will stay at 99% until further testing is done.
 - I'd like to implement LayoutOption::SeparateWindows into Vulkan.
+- Current shader conversion pipeline is GLSL > SPIR-V > MSL.
+  - This could be improved by rewriting the GLSL shaders to SPIR-V meaning one less layer of conversion is needed.
+  - SPIR-V shaders are required for MoltenVK afaik.

 ### Web Service
 ![0%](https://progress-bar.dev/0?width=110)